-Guarding The Environment
+Protecting The Environment

-All vehicles we use in the operations of our tours are regularly maintained and modernized in order to diminish the carbon fumes released.
-In all our operations in Egypt and Jordan, we never make use of any horse carriages or camel safaris except from trusted owners who have long standing contracts with our company.
-Cruelty towards animals has always been an issue of concern in most of the countries of the Middle East where people mistreat animals and do not provide them with the suitable care.
+All vehicles we use on our tours are regularly maintained and modernized in order to minimize the carbon fumes released.
+In all our operations in Egypt and Jordan, we never make use of any horse carriages or camel safaris except from trusted owners who have long standing contracts with us.
+Cruelty towards animals has always been an issue of concern in most of the countries of the Middle East where people mistreat animals and do not provide them with proper care.
 Lady Egypt Tours

-Our tour operators always ask divers to give special care to coral reefs that are spread all over the Red Sea
+Our tour operators always ask divers to take special care and not touch the coral reefs of the Red Sea

 LADY EGYPT TOURS SOCIAL RESPONSIBILITY

-In Nubia, located in the far South of Egypt, we organize trips for our guests to visit the Nubian local inhabitants in their houses creating a marvelous opportunity for the travelers to interact with the Nubian in their actual daily lives.
-The tourists are offered traditional homemade meals and the Nubians take the opportunity to demonstrate their daily life activities including traditional bread baking which most children enjoy watching.
+In Nubia, located in the deep south, we organize trips for our guests to visit the Nubian local inhabitants in their houses, creating a marvelous opportunity for the travelers to interact with the Nubians going about their daily rituals.
+The tourists are offered traditional homemade meals and the Nubians take the opportunity to demonstrate their daily activities including traditional bread baking which most children enjoy watching.
 All visitors enjoy